AravindPro/PersonalNewsApp/README.md

 # TODO
 - [x] RSS reader, extract embeddings, summarize article using T5.
 - [x] Store title, summary, content as JSON.
-- [ ] Store the content along with embeddings.
+- [x] Store the content along with embeddings.
+- [ ] Create a queue where all the "interesting" feed articles for you get stored.
+- [ ] The interface
+- [ ] Deep search where all seemingly relevent paragraphs are retrived for a given news.

 # Ideas
 - For creating